-Skinny jeans and straight jeans are on trend right now.
+Wide-legged and straight jeans are on trend right now.
 Paris is a stylish city, and dressing up is recommended.

-When packing for Paris or any European trip right now, I highly recommend packing in a carry-on.
-This way you don’t have to worry about not having your clothes when you touchdown in Paris and you can hit the ground running.
-I always like to shower, change into clean clothes, and freshen up when I land.
+I highly recommend packing in a carry-on when packing for Paris or any European trip right now.
+This way, you don’t have to worry about not having your clothes when you touchdown in Paris and can hit the ground running.
+I always shower, change into clean clothes, and freshen up when I land.
 Packing cubes can make a huge difference when packing in a carry-on suitcase.
-I love these from Calpak which I have been using for years.
+I love these from Calpak, which I have been using for years.
 If you are a heavier packer, they just introduced compression packing cubes to make it easier.
 You can easily pack what to wear in Paris for a week’s trip this way.

-Enjoy this printable Paris packing list PDF that will help you plan what you need for your upcoming trip to Paris in the fall.
+Enjoy this printable Paris packing list that will help you plan what you need for your upcoming trip to Paris in the fall.

-During the earlier months, a light jacket might be perfectly fine.
+A light or leather jacket will be great during the earlier months.
 If you check the weather forecast and there is rain, you might want to pack a stylish rain jacket.
 I say stylish because I would say leave your rain slicker at home.
 J.Crew has a cute one here if you are looking for ideas.
 I also recommend a trench coat.
-This is a hot trend right now in Paris, and it isn’t a coat that is worn just when it is raining outside.
+This is a hot trend in Paris, and it isn’t a coat worn just when it rains outside.
 You will see many Parisian women walking around in various colors of trench coats.
 The camel color is the most popular.
-I have one from Sézane that I love to wear in Paris all the time.
+I have one from Sézane that I always love to wear in Paris.
 J.Crew has an option for a trench coat here.

 In early to late September, you should be okay with lighter sweaters.
-Once the weather turns in October, you will want to pack to wear thicker sweaters for the colder months.
+Once the weather turns in October, you will want to pack thicker sweaters for the colder months.
 I love the sweaters from Sézane.
 The Gaspard sweater is a French girl staple and can be worn in three ways.
 I have it in multiple colors.
-I have to pack at least one of my coziest sweaters in my closet for a rainy day in a Parisian café for a little extra warmth for an outside terrace.
+I must pack at least one of my coziest sweaters in my closet for a rainy day in a Parisian café for a little extra warmth for an outside terrace.

 French women are more natural when it comes to makeup.
-Mascara, eyeliner, a good concealer, and a red lip is all you need to look put together.
+Mascara, eyeliner, a good concealer, and a red lip are all you need to look put together.
 Good skincare and glowy, healthy skin are easy to achieve with French products from the pharmacy.
 Avène, Klorane, Bioderma, and Caudalie are some brands you will notice for sale almost everywhere.
 You can also buy these in the US, but they are less expensive in France.